Midland Neuroscience Teaching & Research Fund Logo

 Mechanisms of photobiomodulation as a therapeutic approach for neurotrauma

-The main idea behind this project was to test whether light-based therapy (called photobiomodulation) can change how damaged nerve cells and immune cells in the spinal cord respond after injury, in a way that helps recovery.
+This project tested if light-based therapy (photobiomodulation) can change how damaged nerve cells and immune cells in the spinal cord respond after injury, in a way that helps recovery.

-To do this, we studied changes in gene activity in the injured spinal cord after treatment.
-We found that the therapy increased activity in genes involved in nerve growth, energy production, and cell communication, while reducing activity in genes linked to cell death, stress, and inflammation.
+We studied changes in gene activity in the injured spinal cord after treatment.
+The therapy increased activity in genes involved in nerve growth, energy production, and cell communication, and reducing genes linked to cell death, stress, and inflammation.

-Overall, these results suggest that photobiomodulation helps nerve cells produce and use energy more normally.
-This reduces harmful stress and inflammation after injury and creates a more supportive environment for nerve fibres to regrow.
+These results suggest that photobiomodulation helps nerve cells produce and use energy more normally.
+This reduces harmful stress and inflammation after injury and supports nerve fibre regrowth.

 Mr Andrew R. Stevens, University of Birmingham